spin-itn/spin-itn.github.io/docs/training/sc1/sc1_overview.md

 In addition to lectures and discussions, there will be practical exercises using Jupyer notebooks and Python.
 A solid grasp of Python and Obspy is therefore a prerequisite for participation in the short course.

-A preliminary schedule can be found [here](https://docs.google.com/document/d/1AKUDYZ9qPLaF7V_br0qdGbrn-JYmIrpjBh1FlNUulX0/edit?usp=sharing).
+The short course schedule can be found [here](https://docs.google.com/document/d/1AKUDYZ9qPLaF7V_br0qdGbrn-JYmIrpjBh1FlNUulX0/edit?usp=sharing).

-The lectures will be recorded and posted to the [SPIN Youtube channel](https://www.youtube.com/channel/UCcsvKNYDSbeGuOVRhHZobIA).
+The lectures have been recorded and are posted to the [SPIN Youtube channel](https://www.youtube.com/playlist?list=PLPtuMAD7dea--dO_dPiIH-ZWtumlEslEu).

 __Confirmed speakers include:__